MichaelWrana/867FinalProject/README.md

 # Detection of Anomalous Communication in Fighter Jets

-This repository is the official implementation of Detection of Anomalous Communication in Fighter Jets(https://www.overleaf.com/read/gysdvyvhbhkr).
+This repository is the official implementation of Detection of [Anomalous Communication in Fighter Jets](https://www.overleaf.com/read/gysdvyvhbhkr).

 The main contributions of this paper are as follows: